Transition to Adulthood, Employability, and Post-Secondary Inclusive Practices:

 To fully participate in the course, we strongly recommend checking out the system beforehand.
 We will open the course a few days before the start of the training so you can explore Canvas, introduce yourself in the discussion, as well check out introductory activities.
 If you have any technical problems not related to the course materials, please contact the UITS Support Center at https://kb.iu.edu/d/abxl (use IUPUI campus) to ask for the IT support via chat, phone, or email.
 We will also have multiple HANDS staff present during the event to support individuals needing assistance with specifics of the training

-$200.00 for VR professionals. $450 for non-VR professionals*.
+$550 for online trainings, $750 for in-person (if available).
 Payment may be made with credit card at time of registration or via invoice with 60 days to pay following event.

 - Active learning with our experienced trainers (should we link to our bios?)